***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 So, if you’ve maxed out all the tax advantage retirement accounts available to you and still have more money to invest, consider opening a brokerage account.

-Now that you have a basic understanding of the different types of retirement accounts, make sure you have a foolproof retirement saving plan.
+Now that you have a basic understanding of the different types of retirement accounts, make sure you are making the most out of your investments.

 If you’ve enjoyed this article and would like to learn more about personal finance, sign up with our newsletter.
 In our newsletter you’ll receive inspiration to continue improving your personal finances and find creative ways to save more money.